Neuropsychological Testing

 Is online neuropsychological testing available?

-We recommend completing a neuropsychological evaluation at our office where we can be there to observe our patient’s behavior in person.
-However, we do offer online video testing and can provide the testing through a secure virtual platform.
+Although we prefer in person appointments, the clinical interview and feedback sessions can be done via telehealth.
+As for testing, we recommend that patients complete the testing with our technician at our office where we can be there to observe our patient’s behavior in person.
+In rare circumstances, we may offer online video testing and can provide the testing through a secure virtual platform.
 Virtual testing is considered on a case-by-case basis.

 What types of conditions do you assess?